Fort Myers Divorce

 In Florida, you can obtain a divorce without proving fault if you can show either that the marriage is irretrievably broken or that one spouse has suffered a mental incapacity for three years.
 However, fault, such as domestic violence or infidelity, may be considered with regard to certain issues within the divorce, such as alimony or child custody.

 In order to file for a Florida divorce, you need to have been a resident of a Florida county for a minimum of six months prior to filing.
 The divorce petition must be filed in the correct circuit.
 For example, Fort Myers residents must file in the circuit court for Lee County.
 The person who files for divorce is called the petitioner, and the other spouse is called the respondent.
 The petitioner must properly serve the respondent with a copy of the filed petition for divorce.
 If you are the petitioner, you will need to make sure that any issues you want the court to address—such as a parenting time arrangement or who lives in the marital home—are listed in the petition.
+Our divorce attorneys can help Fort Myers residents make sure that the paperwork is in order.

 Florida law requires each spouse to make financial disclosures to the other within 45 days of the date of service of the petition for divorce.
 You would need to provide information under oath about your income, assets, debts, bank statements, and tax returns, among other things.